 - Stage III: Multiple lymph nodes in multiple regions involved

 - Stage IV: Liver and/or spleen involved (may or may not have lymph node involvement)

 The most effective therapy for most types of canine lymphoma is chemotherapy.
 There is a wide variety of chemotherapy protocols and drugs that are currently being used to treat lymphoma.
-The treatment usually consists of a combination of oral and injectable drugs given on a weekly basis.
+The treatment usually consists of a combination of oral and injectable drugs given every week.
 Some commonly used drugs include cyclophosphamide, vincristine, doxorubicin, and prednisone.
 The exact treatment protocol will vary depending on the veterinarian and the specifics of the case.

-Life Expectancy of Dogs with Lymphoma
+Prognosis for Dogs with Lymphoma

 The prognosis depends on multiple factors including how the dog feels, what stage the cancer is, what stage it was when diagnosed, and treatments used.

 In general, the more places the lymphoma has spread, the poorer the dog’s prognosis.
 However, dogs with very advanced lymphoma can still be treated and experience cancer remission or a meaningful improvement in their quality of life.

 The prognosis with chemotherapy is relatively good, with most dogs experiencing either a partial or complete remission and a life expectancy of around one year, on average.